 By taking the proper steps, churches can secure reliable financial plans.
 In addition, churches can expand their reach by offering online giving and recurring giving.

-With the proper planning and resources, churches can meet their financial needs.
+With the careful planning and helpful resources, churches can meet their financial needs.
 And they can ensure they have the resources to continue doing the work they're called to do.

 8. Remind Church Members to Give Regularly and Support the Mission